BA (Hons) International Relations, Politics and Security Studies

-Bachelor of International Relations and Diplomacy
+Bachelor of International Relations, Politics and Security Studies

-Political and economic problems often transcend national boundaries and encompass scientific, technological, cultural, and humanitarian concerns.
+Political, security and economic problems often transcend national boundaries and encompass scientific, technological, cultural, and humanitarian concerns.

 This subject covers the fundamentals that will allow you to understand Somalia’s constitutional system and the nature of the Somali state.
 This course offers an introduction to Somali constitutional law.
 In addition to examining questions of interpretive method, the course focuses on the powers of the federal government and the allocation of decision making authority among government institutions, including both federalism and separation of powers.